Walter A. Maier: Writing career

-In 1934 Maier published For Better, Not for Worse: A Manual of Christian Matrimony.
-W.A.M. honestly believed that no one was more happily married than he, and the intentions of many supposed experts to redefine the institution troubled him.
+In 1934, Maier published For Better, Not for Worse: A Manual of Christian Matrimony.
+He honestly believed that no one was more happily married than he, and the intentions of many supposed experts to redefine the institution troubled him.
 Maier hoped that such a book, based upon a thorough study of the problem, would enable others to also obtain wedded bliss as a reality in their lives.
 ‘Thorough’ being the keyword, For Better, Not for Worse, included 504 pages of small type in its first edition.
-The book sold out five printings more quickly than expected, and each time the noted Professor added detail and clarification.
+The book sold out five printings more quickly than expected, and each time the noted professor added detail and clarification.
 By the sixth printing, the matrimonial tome had reached 598 pages in length.
-The consensus of newspaper and magazine reviews was overwhelmingly favourable, although the work was regarded as academic and “ponderous” by some.
+The consensus of newspaper and magazine reviews was overwhelmingly favorable, although the work was regarded as academic and “ponderous” by some.
 Time devoted half of a 1935 article towards its review, and the following excerpt from Christianity Today is indicative of the overall response:

 This volume is a needed protest against the pagan, despiritualized conceptions of courtship, marriage and family relations that find such wide-spread expression today….It is more than a protest, however.
 It sets forth the constructive contributions which Christianity makes to married happiness.

-In 1931, Maier wrote the essay, “The Jeffersonian Ideals of Religious Liberty,” which was later published by Concordia.
+In 1931, Maier wrote the essay, “The Jeffersonian Ideals of Religious Liberty”, which was later published by Concordia Publishing House.
 During World War II Maier wrote the well-known Wartime Prayer Guide.
-The sixty-six page booklet measured less than 3 X 5 inches, and was designed to fit in the uniform pockets of those in service.
+The 66 page booklet measured less than 3x5 in, and was designed to fit in the uniform pockets of those in service.
 Several hundred thousand of these were printed by Concordia and distributed to those engaged in the war.
-Ernst Kaufmann Publishers of New York approached the eminent Professor in 1940 to author the text of a new format of home devotional literature.
+Ernst Kaufmann Publishers of New York approached the eminent professor in 1940 to author the text of a new format of home devotional literature.
 The work consisted of calendar leaflets for each day of the year with a Scripture text, and a 200-word devotional printed on one side and a prayer and hymn verse on the other.
-W.A.M. produced twelve years of this series, entitled Day by Day; with sales eventually rising to 50,000 annually.
+Maier produced twelve years of this series, entitled Day by Day; with sales eventually rising to 50,000 annually.
 Phonograph record albums entitled Day by Day were also produced, with Maier meditations and hymns by the Lutheran Hour Chorus.
-The Lutheran Hour offered a tuition-free Correspondence Course entitled, “The Fundamentals of the Christian Faith.”
-The materials for this study series were also written by Maier – thirty lessons (with test sheets).
-In addition, Maier published five paperback Lenten devotionals from 1945- 1949.
+The Lutheran Hour offered a tuition-free Correspondence Course entitled, “The Fundamentals of the Christian Faith”.
+The materials for this study series were also written by Maier – 30 lessons (with test sheets).
+In addition, Maier published five paperback Lenten devotionals from 1945 to 1949.